kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/WorkspaceSecurity.md

 3. Select Add > Close.

-## Check existing Workspace settings
+## Check existing workspace settings

 To open the workspace settings, you can select the workspace in the nav pane, then select More options (...) > Workspace settings next to the workspace name.

 |<img src='/Assests/Security/Media/WorkspaceSetting.png' width='500' height='250'>|